 A recruiting organisation receives many application letters and résumés every day.
-To secure an interview, apart from having the required qualifications, a well-written application letter and résumé may make you stand out amongst other applications and help create a good impression on the recruiting employer.
+To secure an interview, apart from having the required qualifications, a well-written application letter and résumé allow you to stand out amongst other applications and help create a good impression on the recruiting employer.

-Before writing ...
+Before writing . . .